Skip to main page content

 Costain will be a Principal Contractor, delivering the design, supply, manufacture, installation, testing, commissioning and maintenance (until handover) of the tunnel and lineside M&E systems.

-The M&E systems includes the tunnel services within the shafts, tunnels and cross-passages, and the low voltage electrical power distribution in the open route.
+The M&E systems include the tunnel services within the shafts, tunnels and cross-passages, and the low voltage electrical power distribution in the open route.
 The contractor will also design, supply, install, test and commission the tunnel ventilation systems.

 High Voltage Power Supply Systems – Siemens Mobility Limited-Costain Ltd JV (SMC JV)

 SMC JV will be responsible for the design as well as manufacture, supply, installation, testing, commissioning and maintenance of the high voltage (HV) power supply systems.
-A series of traction sub-stations will be built alongside the line in order to deliver power from the National Grid to the trains.
+A series of traction sub-stations will be built alongside the line to deliver power from the National Grid to the trains.

 They will also deliver a dedicated HV non-traction power network that will provide power to stations, shafts, portals, depots and railway systems along the route.